sourcegraph/handbook/content/departments/technical-success/ie/process/ce-implementation-handoff.md

 ### External Communications

-Once we have confirmed the evalutation that a customer will require implementation team support for their deployment, it is the CE’s responsibility to introduce the customer to the assigned implementation engineer and project manager leading the deployment.
-The CE should actively communicate to the customer that they will be working with an seperate implementation team from the discovery phase through the end of the implementation, and a formal introductory meeting should be scheduled.
+Once we have confirmed the evaluation that a customer will require implementation team support for their deployment, it is the CE’s responsibility to introduce the customer to the assigned implementation engineer and project manager leading the deployment.
+The CE should actively communicate to the customer that they will be working with an separate implementation team from the discovery phase through the end of the implementation, and a formal introductory meeting should be scheduled.
 From this point onward, the implementation team should be included on continued communications.

 As IE involvement begins, it is imperative that the CE is setting the stage correctly for the implementation team to be successful.
 The AE and CE on the account should be clearly communicating what customers should expect when working with the implementation team.
 In addition, the Implementation Project Manager should be brought in on calls to help begin identifying a project plan for the deployment.